-The line is defined by defining a polyline in the horizontal domain.
+The line is defined by defining a polyline.
 The polyline is given by a number of geo-referenced points.
 A minimum of two points is required.
 The polyline is composed of a sequence of line segments.
 The line segments are straight lines between two successive points.
 The geographical coordinates are taken from the dialog or from a file.
 The file format is an ascii file with three space separated items for each of the points on separate lines.
 The first two items must be floats (real numbers) for the x- and y-coordinate (Easting and Northing or Longitude and Latitude).
+For 3D field data the third item must be a float (real number) for the z-coordinate.
 The third item is unused (but must be specified).